 As previously mentioned, RioGAFA intends to be a reflective organization that strives to continuously improve based on the input of many stakeholders.
 The community of parents will be included in the evaluation of the board to ensure that they not only know who the board members are and what they bring to the organization, but also are allowed to voice their thoughts on the progress of the board and how they have pushed the mission and vision of RioGAFA.
-The survey will be similar to the survey sent to faculty and staff and will be sent to all family members via an online platform such as Google Forms, but the objective of this survey will be to address the performance of the board from the community's perspective, meaning some of the standards used previously will be created by the end of the first academic semester immediately following opening.
+The survey will be similar to the survey sent to faculty and staff and will be sent to all family members via an online platform such as Google Forms, but the objective of this survey will be to address the performance of the board from the community's perspective, meaning some of the standards used previously will be replaced with more relevant standards.
+A sample of the survey is below.
+A finalized survey will be created by the end of the first academic semester immediately following opening.
 It will be sent out to staff by the end of January to ensure its results are reviewed by board members before their deadline of June 1st for their self-evaluation.